Autism Spectrum Disorder Background

 Autism Spectrum Disorders (ASDs) are pervasive development disorders that are characterized by impairment in language and socialization as well as restricted and repetitive behaviors.
 According to the Centers for Disease Control, the prevalence among eight year olds is approximately 1%.

 The CDC notes that the average age of diagnosis is 4.5 years, yet age of first concern is 19 months.
 Early diagnosis leads to early treatment – and early treatment is believed to yield better outcomes.
 Today, ASDs are diagnosed using a variety of assessments that combine direct patient observation and medical history.
-ASD diagnosis is often made by developmental pediatricians and other specialists after careful assessment using criteria spelled out in DSM-IV.
+ASD diagnosis is often made by developmental pediatricians and other specialists after careful assessment using criteria spelled out in DSM-5.
 In larger developmental medicine centers, children are often seen by a team of experts including developmental pediatricians, speech and hearing specialists, neurologists, psychologists, psychiatrists and occupational therapists.

 Gene Expression Approach